slatedocs/slate/source/index.md

 --------- | ------- |------- | ---------
 SenseSdkError | message | The error message

-# Handling Trigger Firing
+# Handling Recipe Firing

-Acting on triggers is done by implementing the RecipeFiredDelegate protocol.
+Acting on recipes is done by implementing the RecipeFiredDelegate protocol.
 In order to implement the protocol, you must define the recipeFired method, which has one parameter of type RecipeFiredArgs.

 The RecipeFiredArgs contains trigger-specific information which is passed through an array of TriggerFiredArgs.